NikolayS/vimrc/README.md

 # The Ultimate vimrc

 Originally forked from https://github.com/amix/vimrc, then tuned for my own needs.
+The following text is by @amix, with changes in URLs.

 There are two versions: